Select Page

 2. Escalation of Tensions

-The construction of the Berlin Wall sparked numerous international incidents that heightened tensions between the United States and the Soviet Union.
+When the Berlin Wall was built tensions between the United States and the Soviet Union reached new heights through several international moments.

 2.1.
 The Cuban Missile Crisis